Dymon Asia announces first close of its debut $50M fund for fintech

 Deal-wise, Dymon Asia is looking to invest as early as seed stage, right up until Series B. Typical check sizes will range from $300,000 up to $3 million, the partners said, with “significant reserves” available for follow-on rounds.

 Beyond simply playing investor, the firm is also happy to incubate ideas.
-That’s the route that Spark Systems, the institution FX trading platform in its portfolio, took to come to market and the model could be applied to other ventures going forward.
+That’s the route that Spark Systems, the institutional FX trading platform in its portfolio, took to come to market and the model could be applied to other ventures going forward.

 The overwhelming feeling the partners have is that, while there are more VC firms than ever, there’s a distinct lack of fintech specialists in Southeast Asia.